vitormoschetta/ViThor.HttpTracing/README.md

 }
 ```

-The `ViThorControllerBase` will retrieve the TraceID from the header and pass it to the HttpClient.
+The `ViThorControllerBase` will retrieve the `X-Correlation-ID` and set it in the header of your HttpClient instance.

+The `CorrelationId` property of `ViThorControllerBase` contains the value of `X-Correlation-ID`, and can be used to log the TraceID value in any point of your code.

 ## Sample